Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: More Results

+\paragraph{Hyperparameter Sensitivity} In execution guidance, we randomly sample both the starting timestep $t_\text{start}$ and duration $H$.
+Unlike JSRL~\citep{uchendu2023jump}, our approach eliminates expensive tuning for these hyperparameters and demonstrates robust performance.
+In this stage, we only introduce one hyperparameter to probabilistically decide whether to use $\pi_{\text{BC}}$ based on a linear annealing schedule.
+We show that in~\cref{fig:execution_guidance_schedule}, our method is not sensitive to this annealing schedule, showing robustness in a wide range of possible schedules.

-\paragraph{Role of Each Component} We offer inter-quartile mean(IQM) and optimality gap for the ablation study of the role of each proposed component.
-Together with the retrieval-based experience rehearsal and execution guidance, a pre-trained generalist world model boosts RL performance on a wide range of tasks.
+\paragraph{Role of Each Component} We show inter-quartile mean (IQM) and optimality gap for the ablation study of the role of each proposed component in~\cref{fig:ablation_appendix}.
+Together with the retrieval-based experience rehearsal and execution guidance, a pre-trained task-agnostic world model boosts RL performance on a wide range of tasks.

+\paragraph{Impact of Retrieved Data} In~\cref{fig:ablation_retrieved_data}, we evaluate the impact of retrieved data on the agent’s performance to assess the robustness of NCRL with respect to the quality of the retrieved dataset.
+As shown in the experiments on three challenging MetaWorld manipulation tasks, we progressively replaced the retrieved task-relevant trajectories with 0\%, 25\%, 50\%, 75\%, and 100\% trajectories that lie far from the target task in the latent space.
+We observed that our method remains robust even as the quality of the retrieved data degrades.